-Finally, as befitting one of the most innovative minds in anthrozoology, the editor of The Domestic Dog, James Serpell really delivers in his chapter on our conflicted attitudes towards dogs.
-Serpell points out the moral implications of bringing dogs into our lives as companions and family members.
-He argues that our close relationships with dogs undermine the convenient barrier humans erect between man and beast.
-Bonding with dogs, he suggests, is the first step along a moral slippery slope as they are constant reminders that animals are creatures that deserve moral consideration.
+Finally, as befitting one of the most innovative minds in anthrozoology, the editor of The Domestic Dog, James Serpell, really delivers in his chapter on our conflicted attitudes towards dogs.
+He points out the moral implications of bringing dogs into our lives as companions and family members and argues that our close relationships with dogs undermine the convenient barrier humans erect between man and beast.
+Bonding with dogs, he suggests, is the first step along a morally slippery slope, as they are constant reminders that animals are creatures that deserve moral consideration.
 He writes, “Seen in this light, our ambivalence towards the dog is ultimately an expression of the profound uncertainty we humans feel concerning our assumed ‘right’ to live at the expense of other sentient beings.”

 I wish I had said that.